 Overview

-Previously, I co-led archaeological excavations at the circa 1688-1715 Onöndowa’ga:’ town at White Springs, a project conducted in collaboration with representatives of the Onöndowa'ga:' (Seneca Nation) descendant community.
-I was also a member of the Dating Iroquoia Project, a collections-based research project refining radiocarbon chronologies for Northern Iroquoian site sequences.
+Previously, I co-led excavations for the White Springs Archaeological Project.
+White Springs was an Onöndowa’ga:’ (Seneca Haudenosaunee) town occupied from circa 1688 to 1715, located near Geneva, New York.
+This project, conducted in collaboration with representatives of the Onöndowa’ga:’ descendant community, investigates the impact of warfare on Onöndowa’ga:’ house forms and daily life.
+I was also previously a member of Dating Iroquoia, a collections-based research project refining radiocarbon chronologies for Northern Iroquoian site sequences.

 Research Focus

-Anthropological archaeology; American Indian and Indigenous Studies; community-based archaeology; archaeological science; colonialism; Haudenosaunee (Iroquois) archaeology and history; systems of exchange in fifteenth- and sixteenth-century northeastern North America; settlement patterns; material culture studies; shell bead wampum; copper; radiocarbon dating and chronological modeling
+Anthropological archaeology; American Indian and Indigenous Studies; community-based archaeology; collections management; museum studies; Haudenosaunee (Iroquois) archaeology and history; systems of exchange in fifteenth- and sixteenth-century northeastern North America; settlement patterns; material culture studies; shell bead wampum; copper; radiocarbon dating and chronological modeling

 Publications